-In the event school is closed due to inclement weather, parents are asked to tune in to local media outlets or local television stations.
+In the event school is closed due to inclement weather, parents are asked to tune in to Guthrie News Page or local television stations.
 When possible, the District's website will also be updated to include the latest information.

 If weather conditions deteriorate during the school day please do not phone the school to inquire about closing or dismissal information.